oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/01.Introduction/docs.en.md

 Here you can decide whether or not an administrator will be able to recover your files in case you loose your password.
 This option is disabled by default as it enables admins of Disroot to decrypt and view your files.

 !! ![](en/note.png)
-!! **NOTE!** **Enabling this option after your password was lost will not recover your files!** You need to make this decision beforehand. **We strongly encourage you to never loose your password in the first place and keep it stored safe.**<br>This is the best way to keep your files and your account safe.
+!! **NOTE!** Enabling this option after your password was lost will not recover your files! <br>You must make this decision beforehand.
+We strongly encourage you keep your password stored in a safe place.<br>This is the best way to keep your files and your account safe.
 We really don't want to have access to it.

 ![](en/basic_encryption.png)